New Degree-Seeking Students

 New students who were admitted for summer must be enrolled in Summer Session classes and complete the online New Student Welcome Experience in order to become eligible to register for fall semester classes.

-If you enroll in summer classes and change your mind, contact the Office of Admissions to change your admit term.
-If you don't, you will not be able to enroll in the fall semester, and you may be assessed a financial penalty.
-See the withdrawal section for more information and deadlines.
+If you decide to change your admit term after enrolling in summer classes, contact the Office of Admissions to update your record.
+If you don't, you won't be able to enroll in the fall semester and you may be assessed a financial penalty.
+See the Withdrawal section for more information and deadlines.